 Acrylaway, the acrylamide-reducing enzyme from Novozymes, has received approval in a slate of countries worldwide and is now being applied across broad range of bakery and snack products.

-In December 2007, both Acrylaway and Preventase received a boost when the CIAA (Confederation of the Food and Drink Industries of the EU) included asparaginase in the new version of its Acrylamide Toolbox.
+Registration and approval of Novozymes' Acrylaway in Switzerland is still ongoing, Nilsson said.
+Enzyme acceptance In December 2007, both Acrylaway and Preventase received a boost when the CIAA (Confederation of the Food and Drink Industries of the EU) included asparaginase in the new version of its Acrylamide Toolbox.

 The move seen to validation the efforts of companies that have developed commercial solutions using the acrylamide-reducing enzyme.